-We encourage parents to count with their children up to twenty and to also encourage their children to read and write numbers.
-Throughout the year parents may be sent tasks linked to numeracy in class.
+We encourage you to count with your children up to twenty and to also encourage your children to read and write numbers.
+Throughout the year you may be sent tasks linked to Numeracy in class.
 However, there are lots of games that you can play:-